kubestellar/kubestellar/docs/content/contribution-guidelines/document-management.md

 - [Pygments](https://pypi.org/project/Pygments/) for even fancier code highlighting.
 - MkDocs plugin [mkdocs-static-i18n](https://github.com/ultrabug/mkdocs-static-i18n/tree/0.53#readme) to support multiple languages.
 We currently only have documentation in English.
 If you're interested in contributing translations, please let us know!

-#### Note on using include-markdown for "wrapper" files
+#### LEGACY: Note on using include-markdown for "wrapper" files

 There are several places where pages in the website are generated by including a file in the root of the repository by wrapping it in a short file in the docs file tree via an include directive.
 This is especially used for including assorted REQUIRED files from the root (denoted by all-caps filenames).
 For ease of navigation _during the editing process_ such wrapper files should be indicated by including **-inc** or **-include** as part of their filename.
 This will reduce the chance of a future documentation contributor editing the wrong file.

 -----

-## Rendering and Previewing modifications to the website
+## LEGACY: Rendering and Previewing modifications to the website

+**Note: a properly configured PR for the NEXTRA site will automatically deploy a preview site via Netlify**

 You may preview possible changes to the website either (a) by downloading and rendering the documents locally, or